-Once you have that in place it is time to find the few extras that will give it style: that perfect latch for the gate, just the right garden bench, or an unusual use of rocks that enhance the overall feel of your garden.
+Once you have the major attractions and plantings in place it is time to find the few extras that will give it signature style: that perfect latch for the gate, just the right garden bench, or an unusual use of rocks that enhance the overall feel of your garden.

 If you are like me, you have some ideas or one particular element you would like to implement, but it takes time to make a masterpiece.
 I get some of my best ideas from other gardeners, and here are a few of my favorites that may provide you inspiration for your home garden.

 1. Perennial Bulbs that expand from year to year~

 While a few well-placed objects are pleasing to the eye, I don’t want to be guilty of encouraging anyone to overdo it… for I believe that ‘less is more’.